Diogo-Santoro/Diogo-Santoro/README.md

 ## Hi!
 I'm Diogo Santoro

 - 💭 Very communicative and able to lead if its necessary
-- 🔎 Focusin on Back-End development
+- 🔎 Focusing on Back-End development
 - 🔭 Searching for work
 - 🌱 Estudying Java and starting TypeScript